jeremy-code/ts-utils/README.md

   return sorted.length % 2 !== 0 ?
       sorted[mid]
-      // should never be undefined, for noUncheckedIndexedAccess : ((sorted[mid - 1] ??
+      // Should never be undefined, `??
+0` for noUncheckedIndexedAccess
+    : ((sorted[mid - 1] ??
 0) + (sorted[mid] ??
 0)) / 2;
 };